benz1221/pi-node-instruction/(EN)-Independently-check-ports-outside-your-network.md

 `C:\users\yourname> node ports.js`

-it should say server running at ......  then information you changed.
+it should say server running at ...... (information you changed)

 ## Test Server Inside your computer